- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 Can I get credit for a quarter-length course?

 Usually, no. A quarter-length course does not get credit for a semester-length course.
 However, often three quarters can get credit for two semesters of introductory physics.
+Please consult your academic dean for any updates to university policy.

 What course codes will show up for a transfer-credit course?